pyca/cryptography/docs/fernet.rst

 .. currentmodule:: cryptography.fernet

-Fernet provides guarantees that a message encrypted using it cannot be manipulated or read without the key. `Fernet`_ is an implementation of symmetric (also known as "secret key") authenticated cryptography.
+Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key. `Fernet`_ is an implementation of symmetric (also known as "secret key") authenticated cryptography.
 Fernet also has support for implementing key rotation via :class:`MultiFernet`.